 Both early and late side effects may include any of the following:

-Radiation therapy can affect your bone marrow’s capacity to produce red and white blood cells and platelets, which will show up as low blood counts on a blood test.
+Radiation therapy can affect your bone marrow’s capacity to produce red and white blood cells and platelets, showing up as low blood counts on a blood test.

 Always check with your healthcare professional before putting anything on your skin.

-Your healthcare provider will let you know about any dietary considerations you need to be aware of during your treatment.
+Your healthcare provider will inform you about any dietary considerations you need to be aware of during your treatment.

-Otherwise, maintain a healthy, nutritious diet while avoiding foods like acidic or spicy foods, alcohol, and caffeine, as these may exacerbate your symptoms.
+Otherwise, maintain a healthy, nutritious diet while avoiding acidic or spicy foods, alcohol, and caffeine, as these may exacerbate your symptoms.

 Ask your doctor how much and what you should be drinking each day.
 Radiation therapy can be dehydrating, so replacing lost fluids is vital.
 In some cases, an oral rehydration solution may be necessary, along with adequate water levels.